Unipisa/SWHAP-TEMPLATE/INSTANCE_README.md

 **Please note** that this file need be renamed as README.md just after instantiation.
 We suggest that you delete this line, once done.

+Any [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench comes with a few predefined folders, to support the users in the process.

 Folder [raw materials](./raw_materials) is for the original materials, as they have been found or submitted.

 Folder [browsable source](./browsable_source) is for a browsable version of the source code.
 Source files, with right extention, have to be accessible through the GitHub web interface, e.g., archives should be decompressed, immages should be trascibed, etc.